robertnathe/Eigenvalue/README.md

 # Eigenvalue and Eigenvector Calculator

-This C++ program implements various algorithms to calculate eigenvalues and eigenvectors of matrices.
+The C++ and python programs implement various algorithms to calculate eigenvalues and eigenvectors of matrices.
 It uses the Eigen library for efficient matrix operations and provides multiple methods for eigenvalue computation.

 # Features